appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

                 if (result && result.length > 0) {
                     // Append the fetched data to usersData this.usersData = [...this.usersData, ...result];
-                    console.log('Fetched chunk at offset:', offset);

-                    // Increment the offset for the next chunk offset += chunkSize;
+                    offset += chunkSize;

                 } else {
                     // No more data available, exit the loop break;
                 }
             }
             // Download or process the data
              // highlight-next-line
             download(this.usersData, 'userdata', 'text/csv');